If your Centrelink online account is linked to myGov, sign in now to make electronic repayments using any of the following:

 You can also repay by bank cheque or money order to Services Australia either:

-If you want to sell the property used as security for the loan, call the Older Australians line.
+If you’re unable to use online services, you can complete the Home Equity Access Scheme variation form or call the Centrelink older Australians line.
 That way we can provide the loan payout amount and prepare to remove the charge or caveat on the property.

 If you sell the property, you can either: